Ralph Whitlock: Farmer and conservationist

 Whitlock began working in farming after leaving school in 1930, working with his father Edwin 'Ted'.
-The '30s was a tough decade for small-scale farmers.
+The 30s was a tough decade for small-scale farmers.
 The Whitlocks shed their sheep, diversifying into vegetables, flowers, and chickens.
 Despite further expansion into dairy farming, 'the struggle was never ending'.
 All the income Whitlock earned from writing was ploughed into the farm yet the overdraft grew and, when his father died in 1963, he left nothing.

 Four years after his father's death, Whitlock lost in a court battle with Wiltshire County Council and was evicted from the 50 acres he had farmed for 23 years.
 The land was divided up between neighbouring farms.
 Despite having a further 140 acres, he decided to retire from farming.

 Whitlock's knowledge of farming, forestry and conservation is reflected in his broadcast output which dealt with the then ground-breaking issues of conservation and sustainability.
 For instance, in 1950, he presented a series of five weekly programmes on the BBC Home Service (now Radio 4), titled The Changing Forest.
 As two-thirds of Britain's woodlands had been felled to meet the war effort, Whitlock examined the work of the Forestry Commission and its aim to bring five million acres (approx. 2.02m hectares) into productive woodland over the next 50 years.
 The series covered the forests of Thetford Chase, the New Forest, Kielder, Rheola Forest, and the Lake District.

 Whitlock was a founder trustee and honorary warden of the Bentley Wood Charitable Trust near West Dean, Wiltshire, a nature reserve which is a Site of Special Scientific Interest.
 The 665-hectare site had been acquired in 1983 through a bequest of Lady Colman.

 In 1988 Whitlock was awarded a certificate of merit from the Royal Society for the Protection of Birds for his conservation work.

 Methodist Missionary Society

 Whitlock was also a Methodist lay preacher.
 On retiring from farming in 1968, he took up the position of agricultural consultant to the Methodist Missionary Society.
 For the next five years he travelled extensively through East and Central Africa, West Africa, India, Indonesia, Haiti and Belize.
-His wartime experience of bringing marginal land into cultivation was to stand him in good stead when advising peasant farmers, reclaiming land in Benin and the Gambia, while his dowsing skills secured a reliable water supply to a tribe in northern Ghana.
+His wartime experience of bringing marginal land into cultivation was to stand him in good stead when advising peasant farmers, reclaiming land in Benin and the Gambia, while his dowsing skills secured a reliable water supply for a tribe in northern Ghana.
+His definitive UK book on water divining was first published by David & Charles in 1982.

 Personal insights gained on his travels as agricultural consultant were used in Thinking About Food, a children's text book about producing food for increasing populations, which was part of Lutterworth's World Development Series.

 On returning to the UK in 1973, Whitlock retired to Somerset but returned to Wiltshire ten years later, settling in Winterslow, a few miles from Pitton.